SmashedFrenzy16/BMI-Calculator/README.md

 Run `python3 bmi_calculator.py` in a terminal if you have Python 3.

+## DISCLAIMER

-DISCLAIMER: This is not intended to be used for medical purposes, and only takes info for height and weight.
+This is not intended to be used for medical purposes, and only takes info for height and weight.
 I do not hold any responsibility for any readings from the BMI.